OHI-Science/bhi-1.0-archive/baltic2015/prep/pressures/bottom_trawling/bottom_trawling_prep.md

 The correct data product citation is following: [ICES.
 2015.
 Fishing abrasion pressure maps for mobile bottom-contacting gears in HELCOM area](http://ices.dk/sites/pub/Publication%20Reports/Data%20outputs/HELCOM_mapping_fishing_intensity_and_effort_data_outputs_2015.zip).

 **Data caveates**
 When using the data for analysis/assessments the following caveats need to be taken into consideration:The methods for identifying fishing activity from the VMS data varied between countries; therefore there may be some country-specific biases that ICES cannot evaluate.
 Additionally, activities other than active towing of gear may have been incorrectly identified as fishing activity.
-This would have the effect of overestimating the apparent fishing intensity in ports and in areas used for passage.The data for 2012 and 2013 is not directly comparable to the data of previous years in the data call (2009–2011) due to the gradual increase in VMS-enabled vessels in the range of 12–15 m.
-This is likely to be most relevant when examining trends in effort for inshore areas.Many countries have substantial fleets of smaller vessels that are not equipped with VMS (The fishing abrasion pressure methodology is based on very broad assumptions in terms of the area affected by abrasion.
+This would have the effect of overestimating the apparent fishing intensity in ports and in areas used for passage.The data for 2012 and 2013 is not directly comparable to the data of previous years in the data call (2010–2011) due to the gradual increase in VMS-enabled vessels in the range of 12–15 m.
+This is likely to be most relevant when examining trends in effort for inshore areas.
+Many countries have substantial fleets of smaller vessels that are not equipped with VMS (The fishing abrasion pressure methodology is based on very broad assumptions in terms of the area affected by abrasion.
 A single speed and gear width was applied across each gear category in most cases, which can lead to both underestimates and overestimates in actual surface and subsurface abrasion.

 ### 2.2 Data attributes

 #### 2.2.1 Units and Temporal attributes

 Layers are yearly effort.
-Years 2009-2013 Units are in hours fished.
+Years 2010-2013 Units are in hours fished.

 #### 2.2.2 Spatial reference information